Gareth Johnson: Early life and career

+Parliamentary career

+At the 2001 general election, Johnson stood as the Conservative candidate in Lewisham West, coming second with 22.4% of the vote behind the incumbent Labour MP Jim Dowd.

+Johnson stood in Dartford at the 2005 general election, coming second with 41.1% of the vote behind the incumbent Labour MP Howard Stoate.

+At the 2010 general election, Johnson was elected to Parliament as MP for Dartford with 48.8% of the vote and a majority of 10,628.

 In the 2014 reshuffle he became PPS to David Gauke, newly promoted Financial Secretary to the Treasury.

-In the 2015 general election, Johnson retained his seat and increased his majority to 12,345.
+Johnson was re-elected as MP for Dartford at the 2015 general election with an increased vote share of 49% and an increased majority of 12,345.
 Following the election, he was made PPS to Matt Hancock, Paymaster General of the Cabinet Office.

 Johnson is listed as being the chair of the All Party Parliamentary Group on the Dominican Republic in December 2015.
 He previously served as the vice-chairman of both the Retail APPG and the British Sikhs APPG.
 Johnson has also previously been a member of both the Child and Youth Crime APPG and the BBC APPG.
 In January 2016, Johnson led a Westminster Hall debate on congestion at the Dartford Crossing.

 Johnson has previously served on the Justice Select Committee, the Human Rights (Joint Committee) and the Science and Technology Select Committee.
-Since the 27 June 2017, he has served as Parliamentary Private Secretary to the Secretary of State for Exiting the European Union.

-He was re-elected at the 2017 general election, with an increased majority of 13,186.
+At the snap 2017 general election, Johnson was again re-elected with an increased vote share of 57.6% and an increased majority of 13,186.

 He was appointed Assistant Government Whip in November 2018, resigning on 14 January 2019 in disagreement with Prime Minister Theresa May's policy for Britain leaving the European Union.

-Johnson was re-elected at the 2019 General Election, with an increased majority of 19,160.
+Johnson was again re-elected at the 2019 general election with an increased vote share of 62.9% and an increased majority of 19,160.

-Following this, he served as Parliamentary Private Secretary to the First Secretary of State and Foreign Secretary Dominic Raab.

 He was appointed Assistant Government Whip in the September 2021 cabinet reshuffle.
 On 9 February 2022, he was appointed Lord Commissioner of the Treasury, succeeding Craig Whittaker.

 He endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

 On 20 September 2022, he was appointed Parliamentary Under-Secretary of State for Justice in the Ministry of Justice by Prime Minister Liz Truss.
+On 27 October, he was dismissed by Prime Minister Rishi Sunak.

 He endorsed Boris Johnson in the October 2022 Conservative Party Leadership Election, but he did not end up standing.

-On 27 October, he was dismissed by Prime Minister Rishi Sunak.
+In March 2023, Prime Minister Rishi Sunak appointed Gareth Johnson as his Trade Envoy to the United Arab Emirates.
+This is the first time the UK has appointed a Trade Envoy for this country.